-Balliol’s Historic Collections Centre is periodically open for public exhibitions and talks, which are advertised on the events page.
+Balliol’s Historic Collections Centre in St Cross Church in Oxford city centre is periodically open for public exhibitions and talks, which are advertised on the events page.
 (For online exhibitions, see Printed Special Collections and Archives and Manuscripts.)
 We also welcome visits from school parties.

 Exhibitions and talks